Rakeela/dragora-notes/envs100.md

 Discussion #1 - Introduction - Open Jan 4 - Due Jan 7 - I've posted here already, which I believe meets minimum engagement, though I should look again if I have any spare moments. - Link: [[Envs&100Disc1-Introduction]]
 Discussion #2 - Climate Change - Open Jan 7 - Due Jan 14 - I drafted something, but my search for citations suggests that I'll need to amend it before I can consider it a finished essay. - Link: [[Envs100Disc2-ClimateChange]]
 Discussion #3 - Renewable Energy - Open Jan 14 - Due Jan 21 - Note that the teacher has requested that this essay be specifically structured. - Link: [[Envs100disc3-RenewableEnergy]]
-Discussion #4 - Pandemic Blues and Silver Linings - Open Jan 21 - Due Jan 28
+Discussion #4 - Pandemic Blues and Silver Linings - Open Jan 21 - Due Jan 28 - Thank goodness, less mandatory structure this time.
+Kind of personal, more low-key, but still requiring citations?
+Teacher misspelled pre-pandemic. - Link: [[Envs100disc4-PandemicBlues]]
 Discussion #5 - Northwest Ecology - Open Jan 28 - Due Feb 4 - This is elsewhere in the course listed as "endangered speicies" (sic) so I'm uncertain of the actual subject.
 Discussion #6 - ???- Open ??? - Due ???
 Discussion #7 - Food vs Climate - Open Feb 4 - Due Feb 18